navicore/regexgen-rs/README.md

 ## Usage

-1. **Creating Topics**:
+1. **Creating Patterns**:
    - Paste or type text in the main text area
-   - Select words by clicking/double-clicking or highlighting
+   - Click words to select them:
+     - Adjacent selections become phrases (matched as exact strings)
+     - Non-adjacent selections create AND patterns (both must exist)
-   - Enter a topic name
+   - Enter a pattern name
-   - Click "Generate Regex" to create and save the topic
+   - Click "Save Pattern" to create and save

-2. **Testing Topics**:
+2. **Testing Patterns**:
-   - Select a saved topic from the dropdown
-   - Enter test text in the main area
-   - Click "Test Topic" to see matches
+   - Click "Test" button next to any saved pattern
+   - Results appear in the Test Results panel
+   - Matches are highlighted in yellow

-3. **Managing Topics**:
+3. **Managing Patterns**:
-   - View all saved topics in the sidebar
+   - View all saved patterns in the sidebar
+   - Each pattern shows its structure visually
-   - Test or delete topics using the action buttons
+   - Delete patterns using the Delete button

 ## Future Enhancements

-- Support for phrase selection (multiple words)
+- Topics: Collections of patterns grouped together
+- Pattern composition: Creating patterns from other patterns
-- AND/AND NOT logic for combining patterns
+- NOT logic for exclusion patterns
 - Text history management
 - Export/import functionality
+- OR patterns (alternative word matching)

 ## Technical Details